 Kavanagh, flying the flag for Otago, fell behind to an early Leila Hemi TaAla double, but fought back through Dre Whaanga, Anita Samasoni and Annabelle Ring.
 With five minutes to play Melville led 11-6 as Aria Cowley and Kaeya Hereaka made points.
 Cowley stretched the lead to 14-8 then wrapped up the win with a banked right hander.
-TaAla led all scorers with 10 points as Melville closed out an impressive 15-8 win.
+TaAla led all scorers with 10 points as Kavanagh closed out an impressive 15-8 win

 The 3x3 Slam Dunk competition was won by Zack Te Puni (Rangitoto College).
 The 3x3 3-point shooting contest was won by Hayden Druce (Long Bay College).

 1: Melville High School